 A detailed response to the state is needed, Mr. Crosby said, because otherwise DEM will go after individual homeowners to replace their failing septic systems “in an adversarial way.”

 Under the 2007 Rhode Island Cesspool Act, all cesspools within 200 feet of a shoreline feature must be replaced by Jan.
 1, 2014 (a five-year extension is available for qualifying low-income families).

 There are probably around 350 homeowners in Portsmouth who will have to pay as much as $25,000 — the estimated cost of installing an advanced treatment system — “within the next nine months,” Mr. Crosby said.
 (A convention treatment system costs anywhere from $10,000 to $15,000.)

 If DEM approves Mr. Crosby’s plan, homeowners would be eligible for low-interest state loans to either repair or replace failing septic systems and cesspools.

 The town has been seeking a solution to its wastewater problems since 2001, when it received grants from DEM to produce two separate plans to address the issue.
 One of them, known as the Lombardo plan (2003), recommended sewers in Island Park, Common Fence Point and Portsmouth Park.
-However, Mr. Lombardi said his draft rejects the Lombardo plan’s contention that smaller lots can’t support septic systems.
+However, Mr. Crosby said his draft rejects the Lombardo plan’s contention that smaller lots can’t support septic systems.